shakacode/react_on_rails/docs/configuration.md

   # component rendering.
   # Default for `tracing` is false.
   config.tracing = true

+  # Array of globs to find any files for which changes should bust the fragment cache for
+  # cached_react_component and cached_react_component_hash.
+This should
+  # include any files used to generate the JSON props.
+  config.serializer_globs = [ File.join(Rails.root, "app", "views", "**", "*.jbuilder") ]

   # ALL OPTIONS BELOW ONLY APPLY IF SERVER RENDERING